 What Is Technical Analysis?

 Investors using technical analysis (technical traders) often use charts to recognize recent price patterns and current market trends for the purpose of predicting future patterns and trends.
 In different words, there are particular patterns and trends that can provide the technical trader certain cues or signals, called indicators, about future market movements.
 For example, some patterns are given descriptive names, such as "head and shoulders" or "cup and handle."
 When these patters begin to take shape and are recognized, the technical trader may make investment decisions based upon the expected result of the pattern or trend.

 Tactical asset allocation is a combination of many of the previous styles mentioned here.
 It is an investment style where the three primary asset classes (stocks, bonds, and cash) are actively balanced and adjusted by the investor with the intention of maximizing portfolio returns and minimizing risk compared to a benchmark, such as an index.
 This investing style differs from those of technical analysis and fundamental analysis in that it focuses primarily on asset allocation and secondarily on investment selection.

-This big picture view is for a good reason, at least from the perspective of the investor choosing tactical asset allocation, and something called Modern Portfolio Theory, which essentially states that asset allocation has a greater impact on portfolio returns and market risk than individual investment selection.
+This big picture view is for a good reason, at least from the perspective of the investor choosing tactical asset allocation, and something called Modern Portfolio Theory, which tries to maximize returns against a particular level of risk.